kaazing/gateway/doc/admin-reference/r_conf_security.md

   </login-module>
 ```

 For information about configuring the Kerberos login module options, see the [Krb5LoginModule](http://docs.oracle.com/javase/7/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/Krb5LoginModule.html "Krb5LoginModule (Java Authentication and Authorization Service )") documentation.
-For information about how to use ${gateway.name.short} with Kerberos, see [Configure Kerberos V5 Network Authentication](../security/o_krb.md).
+For information about how to use KAAZING Gateway with Kerberos, see [Configure Kerberos V5 Network Authentication](../security/o_krb.md).

 ##### <span id="gssloginmodule"></span>`gss` login module</a>